shreyashish2211/YouTube-Downloader/README.md

   ```
   winget install FFmpeg for yt-dlp
   ```
 - __The program may show a security warning the first time you run it.
-If this happens, click More info -> Run anyway.__
+If this happens, click on More info -> Run anyway.__

 ---